dwrensha/gitlab-sandstorm/README.md

 When working on a new feature, always check that your `gitlab` repository is up to date with the upstream master branch.

-In order to fetch the latest code, first make sure that `foreman` is not runnning and then run:
+In order to fetch the latest code, first make sure that `foreman` for postgres is runnning (needed for db migration) and then run:

 ```
 make update